Payments Fraud Detection in an Escalating Threat Environment

 Tools to Protect Against Fraud

-To combat the threats of today, your payments fraud detection and prevention solutions should include these capabilities:
+To combat the threats of today, your payments fraud prevention and detection solutions should include these capabilities:

 - Automated payment processes to standardize controls